-As precautionary social distancing measures against COVID-19 remain in place across much of the United States, many patients are opting to cancel or postpone non-urgent, in-person health visits, causing utilization rates to drop significantly.
+As precautionary social distancing measures against COVID-19 remain in place, many patients are opting to cancel or postpone non-urgent, in-person health visits, causing utilization rates to drop significantly.

 Health conditions that are left undiagnosed or untreated can potentially create an increase in risk factors.
-Device on Demand bridges the gap and helps health plans engage members safely, providing care continuity while also enabling risk score accuracy for 2020 dates of services.
+Device on Demand bridges the gap and helps health plans engage members safely, providing care continuity while also enabling risk score accuracy.

 Telehealth drives efficiency and enables health plans to realize increased member satisfaction and engagement; however, access to virtual care is often diminished for those members most likely to benefit from chronic disease management and support services that can be delivered through telehealth visits.
 Older populations and individuals with lower incomes, for example, are more likely to have limited access to reliable web connectivity1 or the technology within their home to conduct a telehealth visit.